| Internet-Draft | AAuth-R3 | August 2026 |

 Note: This section is to be removed before publishing as an RFC.¶

-The author would like to thank reviewers for their feedback.¶
+The author would like to thank reviewers for their feedback, and Ben McAdams for a pull request correcting this document's reference to the AAuth Protocol specification.¶

 OAuth 2.0 Rich Authorization Requests ([RFC9396]) defines authorization_details as a structured extension to authorization requests.
 RAR is a natural reference point for this work.
 R3 deliberately does not use or profile RAR for the following reasons:¶